 This process of telephone calls followed by emails will be repeated two additional times, with a three day wait between contact attempts.

-Templates of these notifications can be found at the end of this document.
+Templates of these notifications area attached to this document.

 3. Measures for Promoting a Maximum Response Rate & Addressing Non-Response: